Quick Legal Facts

 Automatic Knives

-The Oregon legislature appropriately repealed its constitutionally repugnant “switchblade” ban the following year, but also amended the concealed carry statute to include a prohibition for the concealed carry of “any knife having a blade that projects or swings into position by force of a spring or by centrifugal force.”
+The Oregon legislature appropriately repealed the commerce and possession prohibitions (§ 166.510 quoted above) the following year but also amended the concealed carry statute to include a prohibition for the concealed carry of “any knife having a blade that projects or swings into position by force of a spring or by centrifugal force and commonly known as a switchblade knife.”

 Assisted Opening